 All of the anxiety, self-doubt and imposter syndrome has left you feeling like you are in somewhat of a stuck place.

 You feel stuck between the life you are currently living and the life you know is possible.
 At one point or another, you might have pictured another version of yourself.
 It is still you, but it is the version of you that you know you are capable of becoming.
-The you who believes you are worth your achievements, with no need to prove yourself.
+The you who believes you are lovable, worthy and competent, with no need to prove yourself.
 The you who is confident about the value you add.
 The you who is finally free from all of the worry, self-criticism and insecurity that has kept you from feeling good about yourself and living your best life.
 You are ready to take the next step but are unsure of where to start.